Xiaomi M365 Pro Review: Overview

-The scooter weighs in at 31 lbs (14.2 kg) and folds to a compact 45″ x 17″ x 19″ — only 2″ longer than the original and just a tad wider.
+The scooter weighs in at 31 lbs and folds to a compact 44 inches by 17 inches x 19 inches — only 2 inches longer than the original and just a tad wider.
 The folding-mechanism, which was functional but imperfect, remains identical.
 The folding mechanism is a single lever that is unlocked by pulling it down and locked by lifting it up.
 There is also a rotating plastic safety collar that prevents it from accidentally being pulled while riding.

 When folded, the stem locks into the rear fender for easy carrying.
-The 31 lb weight makes it a little harder to move around than the 27 lb original, but it is a small enough of a difference that most will not notice.
+The 31-lb weight makes it a little harder to move around than the 26 lb original, but it is a small enough of a difference that most will not notice.

-Finally, though the stem folds, but the handlebars do not.
-Though folding significantly reduces its size, its 17 inch handlebars remains somewhat wide.
+Finally, the stem folds but the handlebars do not.
+Though folding significantly reduces its size, its 17-inch handlebars remain somewhat wide.
 This can make it more challenging to bring on public transportation.

 At the center of the cockpit is the LED information screen, which is a welcome addition, compared to the original, which had four useless dots.
 The display screen is bright and reveals speed, battery, mode, Bluetooth connection, lights.
 Like the previous version, changing modes, switching lights on/off, and powering the scooter on/off are all controlled by a single central button.

 The scooter has three modes, which limit top speed to 9 mph (Eco), 12 mph (Standard), and 16 mph (Sport).
 The display dims when lights are turned on to be more adapted for night riding.

 Either side of the handlebars feature familiar controls that are identical to those found on the original Xiaomi M365: brake lever, bell, accelerator, and quality grips.